danielePala/CIMDraw/README.md

 ![measurement](doc/05_measurement.png)

-Finally, you can save the modified file ('Save as...') and also save the current diagram only ('Export current diagram').
+You can save the modified file ('Save as...') and also save the current diagram only ('Export current diagram').
+Experimantal support for exporting to Matpower and for loading boundary sets is also available.

 ![save menu](doc/06_save.png)

 ### Data model ###

-The attributes shown in the tree are taken from the schema file located inside the 'rdf-schema' folder, and it is the [ENTSO-E CGMES](https://www.entsoe.eu/major-projects/common-information-model-cim/cim-for-grid-models-exchange/standards/Pages/default.aspx) equipment schema with the addition of the 'Jumper' object.
+The attributes shown in the tree are taken from the schema file located inside the 'rdf-schema' folder, and it is the [ENTSO-E CGMES](https://www.entsoe.eu/major-projects/common-information-model-cim/cim-for-grid-models-exchange/standards/Pages/default.aspx) equipment schema.

 ### Known bugs/limitations ###